weiweilars/training/a2a_training/3_adk_a2a_toolManage_autoCreation_agent/README.md

     "id": "1"
   }' | jq

-# Test File Manager Agent (port 5011)
+# Test Calculator Agent (port 5011)
 curl -X POST http://localhost:5011 \
   -H "Content-Type: application/json" \
   -d '{
     "jsonrpc": "2.0",
     "method": "message/send",
     "params": {
-      "message": {"content": "Can you list the files in the current directory?"}, "sessionId": "test-files"
+      "message": {"content": "Can you calculate the square root of 144 and then multiply it by 5?"}, "sessionId": "test-calc"
     },
     "id": "1"
   }' | jq